Natural Language Processing (NLP)

-The Natural Language Processing (NLP) engine is the underlying code that's used to understand the natural language that is entered by the user.
+The Natural Language Processing (NLP) engine is the underlying code that enables your bot to understand the natural language used by us humans.

-Understanding language isn't easy: it takes us humans about 12 years and hundreds of examples to understand the most common 20,000 words.
-Computers are no different.
-To train an NLP engine, huge amounts of data are needed.
+Understanding natural language isn't easy: it takes us more than 12 years and hundreds of examples to understand the 20,000 most common words.
+Imagine how hard it must be for computers!
+To train the NLP engine, we need huge amounts of data.
 Luckily, we rely on pre-trained models that have a lot of smarts built in.
-The NLP engine will take care of spelling mistakes, synonyms, slang, varying word order, etc ...
+Our NLP engine will take care of spelling mistakes, synonyms, slang, varying word order, etc ...

 Some examples of intents:

 - Talk to a human

 Expressions are example sentences of a specific intent: they're all the different ways a user can express their intent.
 It's crucial for an intent to contain diverse expressions so that the NLP can give more accurate results.

 Here are a few expressions for the intent 'who are you'

 - Who are you?